Everything Is Connected

 On being ecological

 Capitalism is culturally based upon the assumption that mankind is distinct and superior to nature, consequently implying that the latter is to be used at our immediate and exclusive convenience.
 This colonizer mentality has brought the living world as we know it to the brink of extinction.
 Feeling the urgency of a cultural shift, many people now agree that we are one with the world around us.
-What does this realization effectively imply?
+What does this realization effectively lead to?

-To the Achuar, an indigenous community living in nature along the border between Ecuador and Peru, “nature” does not exist.
+To the Achuar, an indigenous community living in nature along the border between Ecuador or Peru, “nature” does not exist.
 It does not need to.
 They see no distance between them and the jungle they are a part of by their way of living.
 To them, most plants and animals are other beings with the same agency, intentionality, and even self-consciousness as people.
 Hunting and gathering are, for the Achuar, governed by a sense of care and respect owed to relatives.

-Cut off from nature’s gift of life, our modern world tends to dismiss such animist views as quaint metaphors.
-In reality, it is the modern world’s views that are mistaken.
-Far from being exclusively about extraction and exploitation, our relationship with nature is something to be explored from within.
-Life’s creativity is what binds nature as a whole; seeing it is a matter of a spiritual journey toward facts, not fantasies, the same way that personal relationships can only be understood when lived.
-If genuinely recognized for the gift that they are, all relationships prompt a deep sense of reverence and gratitude.
-This is what the Achuar have understood better than the modern world.
-They know that their fate is bound with that of the jungle and that the day they decide they are not like other beings there, both of their worlds might eventually disappear.
+On the cultural polar opposite, our modern world tends to dismiss such animist views as quaint metaphors.
+Cut off from nature’s gift of life, this view is nevertheless the mistaken one.
+Far from being exclusively about extraction and exploitation, our relationship with nature must be explored from within.
+Seeing life’s creativity as what binds nature as a whole is, in that sense, a spiritual journey toward facts, not fantasies, the same way that personal relationships can only be genuinely understood when lived.
+Once recognized for the gift that they are, all relationships prompt a deep sense of reverence and gratitude.
+Life is a gift far exceeding one’s single body since it takes nothing less than the whole of nature to make individual lives possible.

 A second scientific revolution

-During these last decades, by contrast, science has been increasingly able to measure the effects of the actual interdependence between all things, its findings confirming what “primitive” civilizations have empirically known all along.
-For a long time since their discovery, for example, bacteria were thought to be the enemies of a clean, well-functioning body.
-We now know that the latter could not exist without them and that even our nervous system is impaired when they are missing.2 When we look at a tree, we usually consider it a single unit, but trees communicate, cooperate, and share.
+For a long time since their discovery, bacteria were thought to be the enemies of a clean, well-functioning body.
+We now know that the latter could not exist without them and that even our nervous system is impaired if bacteria are missing.2 When we look at a tree, we usually consider it a single unit, but trees communicate, cooperate, and share.
 Not only between individuals of the same species but across species as well.3 Plants, moreover, sense: they see, hear, feel, and smell.
-In her groundbreaking research, the ecologist Monica Gagliano showed that plants even remember; they learn, in other words, how to better adapt to their surroundings.4 All this is applied science, above and beyond Descartes’ methodological postulate that nothing can amount to be more than the sum of its parts, which consequently implies that physical life is the manifestation of mere automatons.
+In her groundbreaking research, the ecologist Monica Gagliano showed that plants even remember; they learn, in other words, how to better adapt to their surroundings.4 All this is applied science.
+In contradiction with the methodological postulate that nothing can amount to more than the sum of its parts, it is now proven that physical life is not the manifestation of mere automatons.

 Footnotes